chanzuckerberg/czid-dag/README.md

   - Fix bug in phylo tree creation for organisms with an unknown superkingdom.

 - 4.2.1
-  - Switch RunAlignmentRemotely to distribute alignment chunks use AWS Batch instead of custom Autoscaling Group Logic logic
+  - Switch RunAlignment to distribute alignment chunks use AWS Batch instead of custom Autoscaling Group Logic logic

 - 4.2.0
   - Apply deuterostome, blacklist, whitelist and human filters to contigs.